OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 Visit the :ref:`Features list <features>` and the :ref:`What's New guide <whats_new>` for a comprehensive list of what's new in OpenNebula 6.0.

+CLI
+===

+OpenNebula 6.0.1 fixes some CLI commands that output  error messages to ``STDOUT`` instead of ``STDERR`` stream.
+This behavior has been fixed.
+The fix may interfere with your scripts if they rely on the wrong behavior.

 HTTP_PROXY and XMLRPC API
 =========================
 Scheduler clears the http_proxy environment variable.
 If your oned xml-rpc API is behind an HTTP_PROXY you need to update ``sched.conf`` and set the right value there.